Historiography of Japan: Earliest chronicles to the Nihon Shoki

 The earliest extant works aiming to present the History of Japan appeared in the 8th century CE.
 The Kojiki of 712 and the Nihon Shoki of 720 looked to similar Chinese models, at a time when Chinese culture had a great influence on Japan.
 (Note: For example, the capital was set in 710 at Heijō-kyō (modern Nara), whose layout was based on Chinese models.)
 These works were compiled following a decree in 681 from Emperor Tenmu, who sought to set a stable version of what appeared in the Teiki and Kyūji, no longer extant, possibly non-existent works of which numerous contradictory editions were said to have circulated.
 The Kojiki and Nihon Shoki were compiled by functionaries of the imperial administration and centred on the reigns and deeds of past emperors, seeking to legitimize their actions.
 The emergence of this type of publication became possible through the strengthening of centralized authority within a strong state.

 The authors of the Kojiki of 712 trace the first work of this type to 620, when Prince Shōtoku is said to have written the first historical books, the Tennōki and Kokki.
 The existence of these works is debated, though modern historians trace the first historical writings to the mid-7th century.
 The form is unknown, but they are likely to have copied Chinese chronicles with Korean influences due to their transmission through the kingdom of Baekje on the Korean Peninsula.

 The Kojiki was intended essentially for use within the court and is written in a mixture of Classical Chinese and phonetic readings of Chinese characters.
 It takes Imperial China as its model and depicts the territory of Japan as extending historically to territorial claims as far back as the Korean kingdom of Baekje.
 Japan is presented as a sovereign country, and China is never mentioned.
 The writings focus on the Imperial House of Japan and the genealogy of the great families of the court.

 The Nihon Shoki departs from the form of the Kojiki.
-It is written entirely in a classical Chinese and designed to be presented to foreign envoys.
+It is written entirely in Classical Chinese and designed to be presented to foreign envoys.
 Unlike the Kojiki, it gives only a small place to the creation myths of Japan, and Chinese writings (such as the Book of Wei and the Book of Jin) and above Koreans are widely cited in it.
 The chronology of the chronicles of the kingdom of Baekje serves as reference by which to weave Japanese history, and links are also made with Chinese chronology.
 (Note: The "Queen of Wa [Japan]" mentioned in the Chinese Records of the Three Kingdoms been is identified as Himiko) It also borrows the Chinese idea of the Mandate of Heaven, but differs from it to legitimize the entire Japanese imperial lineage.
 The Kojiki and Nihon Shoki also differ from Chinese models by including a large number of poems.